-Male obesity prevalence of Germany increased from 13.9 % in 1995 to 21.9 % in 2014 growing at an average annual rate of 2.42 %.The description is composed by Yodatai, our digital data assistant.
+Between 1995 and 2014, male obesity prevalence of Republic of Korea grew substantially from 1.5 to 4.6 % rising at an increasing annual rate that reached a maximum of 12.50 % in 1997 and then decreased to 6.98 % in 2014.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 Overweight and obesity are defined as abnormal or excessive fat accumulation that presents a risk to health.
 A crude population measure of obesity is the body mass index (BMI), a person’s weight (in kilograms) divided by the square of his or her height (in metres).
 A person with a BMI of 30 or more is generally considered obese.
 A person with a BMI equal to or more than 25 is considered overweight.
 Overweight and obesity are major risk factors for a number of chronic diseases, including diabetes, cardiovascular diseases and cancer.
 Once considered a problem only in high income countries, overweight and obesity are now dramatically on the rise in low- and middle-income countries, particularly in urban settings.